 These types of tuition assistance are based on your skills, talents, admirable activities and the like.

 If you love to volunteer, serve the underserved, and work in your community, there may be assistance available for your education.
 The work itself is always rewarding, and as a bonus there are often scholarships available for doing it, such as the Jesse Brown Scholarship which honors volunteers who serve veterans.
-Or, The Heroes of the Heart Scholarship Awards Program, awarded each year to a student for extraordinary community service.
-These are just two on a long list.
+Click here for a complete list.

 Excellence in Prose